chnyaa/ChanyaJirakawinvanich-repository/GovernmentDebt.md

 For the line chart, it is easy to understand the trend of Debt-to-GDP ratio for each country during a time period because the graphs are shown separately.
 However, it is hard if you want to compare this ratio county-by-county each year.
 Additionally, the title and description that I added could be more concise and meaningful.

 The dot plot is an evolvement of my understanding of the data and the problems, which occurred in the previous chart.
 In this graph, it can show both the Debt-to-GDP ratio for each country during a time period and also county-by-county comparison.
 I also edited the title and description to add more specific detail such as the year of the data.
 Besides, I add the description of dot sizes to avoid misunderstanding.
+Last but not least, I use the same colors across the chart because I don't want to create confusion since I already use different sizes of the dot.